These homemade Bacon Avocado Sushi Rolls are slightly unconventional but SO insanely tasty!

 looking for my easy peasy sushi rolling tutorial?

-In case you missed it, click HERE for the link to my homemade sushi tutorial.
+In case you missed it, check out my super detailed step-by-step homemade sushi tutorial.
 The post includes lots of tips, tricks, and photos that’ll help you roll your own sushi like a pro!
 You won’t believe how easy it is!